 As far as energy-efficient HVAC installation in Livermore, there’s good news for you this tax season.

-The Residential Energy Efficient Property Credit will now go through 2020.
+The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This could make you eligible for reductions for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

 To become eligible for the reduction, the residence must be the taxpayer’s primary house in the USA.
-The improvement should work for five years or more, with the first use originating with the taxpayer.
+The improvement needs to last for five years or more, with the initial use originating with the taxpayer.